Chi-Time/Chi-Time.github.io/_projects/project-substance-map-combiner.md

 Substance Map Combiner is a small application I made to help speed mine and several other artists I know workflows.

 It's made in winforms using C#.
 After prototpying it with my own image manipulation on bitmaps I ended up using a library called ImageProcessor as it was far faster then my own implementation and has little size cost.
-The application helped me learn a great deal about creating front-end GUI's for users and has helped me in terms of developing game's UI and interactions as well.
-It's also helped me figure out how to help artists speed up their workflows by making tooling for them.
+The application helped me learn a great deal about creating front-end GUI's for users and how to make things simpler and abstract information so that users can access and do what they need without clutter.

 ## What Does it Do?
 ---